ncar-xdev/unison/docs/source/index.md

-# Welcome to xdev-project's documentation!
+# Welcome to unison's documentation!

-xdev-project ...
+unison ...

 ## Get in touch

-- If you encounter any errors or problems with **xdev-project**, please open an issue at the GitHub [main repository](http://github.com/ncar-xdev/xdev-project/issues).
+- If you encounter any errors or problems with **unison**, please open an issue at the GitHub [main repository](http://github.com/ncar-xdev/unison/issues).
-- If you have a question like "How do I find x?", ask on [GitHub discussions](https://github.com/ncar-xdev/xdev-project/discussions).
+- If you have a question like "How do I find x?", ask on [GitHub discussions](https://github.com/ncar-xdev/unison/discussions).
 Please include a self-contained reproducible example if possible.

 ```{toctree}
 ---